Ousmane Fané

-Ousmane Fané (born 13 December 1993) is a French professional footballer who plays for Malaysia Super League club Penang as a midfielder.
+Ousmane Fané (born 13 December 1993) is a French professional footballer who plays as a defensive midfielder.

 Career

 Born in Paris, Fané spent his early career in France and Norway with Bayonne, Paris, Racing Paris, GSI Pontivy and FK Lyn.
 After playing with English club Kidderminster Harriers, he signed a two-year contract with Oldham Athletic in August 2016.
 At the end of the 2017–18 season, when Oldham were relegated to League Two, the club exercised an option to extend Fané's contract.
 In July 2018 he broke his leg and dislocated his ankle.
 He was released by Oldham at the end of the 2018–19 season.
 On 3 December 2019, Fané signed for League One club Shrewsbury Town on a deal until the end of the season, with an option of a further year.
 He left the club on 2 January 2020 for personal reasons and moved back to his native France in order to be nearer to his family.
 In February 2020 he signed for Malaysian club UiTM.
 In March 2021 he signed for Indonesian club Persiraja Banda Aceh.
 He returned to UiTM in April 2021.
 On 18 January 2022, Fané returned to England to join Morecambe, linking back up with former manager Stephen Robinson, who had brought him to Oldham.
 He left Morecambe by mutual consent on 2 January 2023.
 On 4 January 2023, Fané returned to Malaysia and signed for Penang.
+On 15 July 2024, he signed for Indonesian club Persik Kediri.
+On 13 June 2025, Fané officially left Persik Kediri.

 Personal life

-In July 2020 Fané missed the birth of his first child in Paris due to travel restrictions as a result of the COVID-19 pandemic.
+In July 2020, Fané missed the birth of his first child in Paris due to travel restrictions as a result of the COVID-19 pandemic.